laurelherting/lmh-headspace/AWS/services.md

   * To add more:
   * https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing
 * Billing Alerts:
-  * detailed monitoring and ELBs increase EC2 costs
+  * Detailed monitoring and ELBs increase EC2 costs
   * When monitoring is enabled on paying account:
-    * billing data for linked accounts included
+    * Billing data for linked accounts included
 * You can still create billing alerts per individual account

 * CloudTrail: